Lereste/CRUD-Post-UI/README.md

   - Include 3 slides
   - Each slide has title and description.
   - Auto move the next slide.
+- Search post with title.
 - Fetch list of posts and render to UI.
-- Search post with title.
+- Sort list of post to show the latest post first.
 - Pagination to be able to to fetch posts by page and limit the number of posts per page.

 ### Handle event on each post item